 Q. What does it take to become a successful game animator and what I should do to gain experience in computer animation?

-To be successful, the single best skill to work on is to be observant of the mechanics of how people move.
+To be successful at animation, the single best skill to work on is to be observant of the mechanics of how people move.
 Getting weight right and “seeing” how the whole body reacts to each kind of movement, be it a tilt of the head or raising a leg, is what separate the good animators from the average.
 Knowing how games work is a great advantage, and there are plenty of free game engines you can download and play with at home to learn the basics – each with a community of tutorials and forums to help you better understand the bare bones of how videogame animation works.
 I’d say start there, go to school to work and learn with others, then aim for a good small studio rather than a huge one, (where you may be pigeonholed), so that will give you a greater overview of ALL areas of game development – not just animation.
 This should stand you in good stead for the future as you specialize in one area of animation, such as technical, creatures etc in the future.

 No, those are modelling tools.
 Unless you want to split your time between modelling and animation, (where you’re unlikely to master either), best stick with general 3D packages like Max or Maya.
+It is however beneficial to learn some basic modeling so you can create animation previz mockups for your gameplay, or build test levels for game engines to test your animations in game.

 Q. Do you think there is a loss of creative control with motion capture?